AxisCommunications/docker-acap/README.md

  }
 }
 ```
-If developer mode is used, after downloading the application, ssh user will be created.
-Update the password of the ssh user.
-Then the application ssh user can be used to write in the daemon.json file, application has to be restarted once updated
+If [developer mode][developermode] is used, after downloading the application SSH user acap-dockerdwrapper will be created.
+Update the password of acap-dockerdwrapper.
+SSH user acap-dockerdwrapper can be used to write in the daemon.json file, application has to be restarted once daemon.json is updated.

 #### Loading images onto a device